-Organic Law of Georgia No 1698 of 11 December 2013 - website, 25.12.2013
+Organic Law of Georgia No 1698 of 11 December 2013 - website, 25.12.2013 shall include:

-Article 49 - Prohibition of the use of budgetary funds, office, or official position
+Article 49 - Prohibition of the use of budgetary funds, office, or official position a) getting any career subordinate or otherwise dependent person involved in an activity that may support to presentation and/or election of a candidate;

 1. A person having the right to participate in canvassing, who holds an office within the state authorities or local government bodies, shall be prohibited to use his/her official status or capacity in the course of canvassing and election campaign in support of or against any political party, candidate for electoral subject, or electoral subject.
-For the purposes of this article, the above-stated shall include:
+For the purposes of this article, the above-stated b) collecting signatures and conducting canvassing during business trips funded by state authorities or municipality bodies;